Foreign relations of Vichy France: French Indochina

 In June 1940, the Fall of France made the French hold on Indochina tenuous.
 The isolated colonial administration was cut off from outside help and outside supplies.
 After the Japanese invasion in September 1940, the French were forced to allow the Japanese to set up military bases.
-This seemingly subservient behavior convinced the regime of Major-General Plaek Pibulsonggram, the Prime Minister of the Kingdom of Thailand, that Vichy France would not seriously resist a confrontation with Thailand.
+That seemingly-subservient behaviour convinced the regime of Major-General Plaek Pibulsonggram, the Prime Minister of the Kingdom of Thailand, that Vichy France would not seriously resist a confrontation with Thailand.
 In October 1940, the military forces of Thailand initiated border skirmishes across the border with Indochina, which escalated into Franco-Thai War.
 The conflict was settled with Japanese mediation on 9 May 1941, with French Indochina losing territory to Thailand.

-In March 1945, after mainland France had been liberated and the war situation looking increasingly grim for the Japanese, they staged a coup d'état in French Indochina and dissolved it, creating puppet states of its constituent parts.
+In March 1945, after Metropolitan France had been liberated, and the war situation looking increasingly grim for the Japanese, they staged a coup d'état in French Indochina, dissolved it and created puppet states of its constituent parts.

 French Somaliland

 In the early stages of East African Campaign in 1940, constant border skirmishes occurred between the forces in French Somaliland and the forces in Italian East Africa.
-After the fall of France in 1940, French Somaliland declared loyalty to the Vichy France.
-The colony remained such during the rest of the East African Campaign, but stayed out of that conflict.
-This lasted until December 1942.
-By that time, the Italians had been defeated and the French colony had since then isolated by a British blockade.
-Free French and the Allied forces recaptured the colony's capital of Djibouti at the end of 1942.
+After the fall of France in 1940, French Somaliland declared loyalty to Vichy France.
+The colony remained such during the rest of the East African Campaign but stayed out of that conflict.
+That lasted until December 1942, when the Italians had been defeated, and the French colony had had become isolated by a British blockade.
+Free French and the Allied forces recaptured the colony's capital, Djibouti, at the end of 1942.

 French North Africa

 The Allied invasion French North Africa, Morocco, Algeria, and Tunisia, started on 8 November 1942 with landings in Morocco and Algeria.
-The invasion, known as Operation Torch, was launched after the Soviet Union had pressed the United States and Britain to start operations in Europe, and open a second front to help reduce the pressure of German forces on the Russian troops.
-While the American commanders favored landing in occupied Europe as soon as possible (Operation Sledgehammer), the British commanders believed that such a move would end in disaster.
-An attack on French North Africa was proposed instead.
-This would clear the Axis Powers from North Africa, improve naval control of the Mediterranean Sea, and prepare an invasion of Southern Europe in 1943.
-American President Franklin Delano Roosevelt suspected the operation in North Africa would rule out an invasion of Europe in 1943 but agreed to support British Prime Minister Winston Churchill.
+The invasion, known as Operation Torch, was launched after the Soviet Union had pressed the Americans and the British to start operations in Europe, and open a second front to help reduce the pressure of German forces on the Soviet troops.
+The American commanders wanted to land in occupied Europe as soon as possible (Operation Sledgehammer), but the British commanders believed that such a move would end in disaster.
+An attack on French North Africa was proposed instead to clear the Axis from North Africa, improve naval control of the Mediterranean Sea, and prepare an invasion of Southern Europe in 1943.
+US President Franklin Roosevelt suspected that the operation in North Africa would rule out an invasion of Europe in 1943 but agreed to support British Prime Minister Winston Churchill.